ewersoncarmo/design-patterns/README.md

 ## Abstract Factory

 The Abstract Factory pattern provides an inteface for creating families of related or dependent objects without specifing their concrete classes.

+## Singleton

+The Singleton pattern ensures that a class has only one instance and provides a global access to it.